Skip to content

 Grant Eligibility

-• Applicant must be a Durham County based non-profit organization with 501(c)(3) status or a fiscal agent.
+• Applicant must be a Durham County based non-profit organization with 501(c)(3) status or a fiscal sponsor.

 • An applicant does not have to be an arts organization to request project support, but the project must be an arts activity.